-10 Things to Know before Renting a Property in Madrid
+10 Things to know before renting a property in Madrid

-Classic real estate agencies work for the landlord, to find him a tenant.
-However, although the services are for the landlord, many charge these services to the tenant: between 1 month’s rent or 100 € when moving in.
+Classic real estate agencies work to help landlords find tenants.
+However, although the services are for the landlord, many bill these services to the tenant.
+They range from 100€ to one month’s rent.
 Yes, you heard it – they do nothing for you, but they do charge you.
-That is because there is a lack of quality rental apartments in Madrid and agencies can leverage this negotiation position still.
-It is changing slowly though.
+That is because there is a lack of quality rental apartments in Madrid and agencies leverage this as much as possible.

 4. Think about the noise level at night

 If your apartment is somewhere in the city center, you should make sure the noise level is acceptable.
 Before renting a property in Madrid, come back at night to make sure the flat you want to rent is not on one of the major party streets.
 Some of the busiest streets at night in the party neighborhood of Malasaña look very calm during the day.

 Even if you are not looking in a party neighborhood, after hours nightclubs are sprinkled throughout Madrid neighborhoods.
 Check the block for businesses that are shuttered during the day (and early evening hours) and research them on the the internet before you sign the lease.

 5. Depending on the flat, you may or may not need A/C

 You might or might not need A/C. If you rent an exterior apartment facing south, you need air conditioning.
 Madrid temperatures can reach 40ºC, but some people can live without A/C if their apartment is not too exposed and/or they are used to high temperatures.
 The best is to ask former tenants or neighbors about their experience during the summer.

 6. “Exterior” usually means better views and more light